 5. What is happiness to you?

-The good news is that these questions for couples don’t revolve around your day to day life, such as the to-do-list or your children’s activities.
+The good news is that these fun questions for married couples don’t revolve around your day to day life, such as the to-do-list or your children’s activities.

 Discussing the questions with your spouse will certainly help you both open up more and get to know each other more intimately.
 It will definitely make time go by faster.